noahrog02/noahrog02.github.io/_pages/about.md

 ## Introduction

 Money is a fundamental element of the stock market, where vast sums are exchanged daily.
-For example, one of the world's largest Exchanges, the NASDAQ, handles over $200 billion in transactions each day.
+For example, one of the world's largest Exchanges, the NASDAQ, handles over $200 billion in transactions each day [1].
 The stock market therefore plays a critical role in global finance.

 ### What is the Stock Market